 Neelkantha Mahadev Temple

-Rishikesh is known internationally to be a great spot for white water rafting.
+Rishikesh is known internationally to be an excellent spot for white water rafting.
 However, if you want your trip to be even more adrenaline-charged, then make sure you schedule a day at Jumpin Heights.
-This center offers bungee jumping, giant swings and ziplining which will take you soaring high above the picturesque rural landscape.
-Definitely not for the faint-hearted!
+This center offers bungee jumping, giant swings, and ziplining, which will take you soaring high above the picturesque rural landscape.
+Not for the faint-hearted!

 Neer Garh Waterfall